Low-risk Human Research Ethics Subcommittee

 An investigator is responsible for submitting their human ethics application in consultation with their supervisor and must consider their ethical requirements against the National Statement.

-Applications of low-risk can be lodged at any time throughout the year directly to the University's Ethics Secretariat
+FMHHS low-risk applications can be lodged at any time throughout the year via the Human Research Ethics Management System.

 What ethics application form should I use?